-What are these “thrones” or “seats” spoken of?
-As the Amplified puts it, the Ancient of Days is the judge and his assistants are The Assessors.
+What are these “thrones” or “seats”?
+As the Amplified puts it, the Ancient of Days is the judge, and his assistants are The Assessors.
 Who will those assessors be?
-The answer may be found in Revelation 2:26, they will be the faithful:
+The answer may be in Revelation 2:26; they will be the faithful:

 1 The Lord said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool.